Chart Color Schemes

 Murrumba Downs is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Murrumba Downs, as per the latest Census, consisted of 73.6% houses and 26.5% other dwellings such as semi-detached homes, apartments, and 'other' types.
-This is comparable to Brisbane's metropolitan area which also had 73.5% houses and 26.5% other dwellings.
-Home ownership in Murrumba Downs stood at 28.3%, with mortgaged properties making up 43.6% and rented dwellings accounting for 28.1%.
-The median monthly mortgage repayment in the area was $1,863, aligning with Brisbane's metropolitan average.
-Meanwhile, the median weekly rent figure in Murrumba Downs was $360, compared to Brisbane's $380.
+Dwelling structure in Murrumba Downs, as evaluated at the latest Census held on 28 August 2016, consisted of 73.6% houses and 26.5% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
+This was comparable to Brisbane metropolitan area's dwelling structure which was also 73.5% houses and 26.5% other dwellings.
+Home ownership in Murrumba Downs stood at 28.3%, with the remaining dwellings either mortgaged (43.6%) or rented (28.1%).
+The median monthly mortgage repayment in the area was $1,863, aligning with Brisbane metro's average.
+The median weekly rent figure was recorded at $360, compared to Brisbane metro's $380.
 Nationally, Murrumba Downs' mortgage repayments were similar to Australia's average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing